808s & Heartbreak: Recording and production

 For his vocals on 808s & Heartbreak, West employed the voice-audio processor technology of Auto-Tune.
-He had experimented with it on his 2004 debut album The College Dropout, specifically the background vocals of "Jesus Walks" and "Never Let Me Down", but he had not used it for lead vocals until 2008.
+He had experimented with it on his 2004 debut album The College Dropout, specifically the background vocals of "Jesus Walks" and "Never Let Me Down", but he had not used the technology for lead vocals until 2008.
 "We were working on the remixes for Lil Wayne's 'Lollipop' and Young Jeezy's 'Put On' and he fell in love with the Auto-Tune", producer Mike Dean recalled.
 Towards the end, West enlisted T-Pain for coaching on how to utilize the technology.
 In an interview with Billboard, T-Pain said that West told him he had listened to his debut album Rappa Ternt Sanga (2005) before making 808s & Heartbreak.
 T-Pain also claimed that West brought him in to make 808s sound more like his debut album.
-West stated that he loved using Auto-Tune and was dismayed by popular notions dismissing the device as "wack".
-He considered it "the funnest thing to use" and found it analogous to when he was a child and thought the color pink was cool until someone told him "it was gay", suggesting how societal views can deprive people of their confidence and self-esteem.
-He later went on to state that he enjoyed the electronic feel produced by Auto-Tune and sought out to juxtapose the mechanical sounds with the traditional sounds of taiko drums and choir monks.
+West stated that he loved using Auto-Tune and dismissed notions from those who did not like the technology.
+At a listening event, he considered it "the funnest thing to use".
+West went on to state that he appreciates how Auto-Tune makes it clear when he sings off-key, enabling him to "sing more perfect".

 Young Jeezy contributed a rap verse on the track "Amazing" while "See You in My Nightmares" is a duet with Lil Wayne.
 Singer-songwriter Esthero provided the few female vocals found on the album; credited under birth name Jenny-Bea Englishman, she co-wrote three tracks.
 When "RoboCop" appeared on the Internet, West disclaimed responsibility and was upset that the leak had occurred as the track was an unfinished version.
 Mike Dean had previously stated that the track was expected to receive additional treatment by jazz musician Herbie Hancock before the album's release.
-A song that was recorded during the album's studio sessions but was ultimately left off, "I'll Be Alright", surfaced online in 2023.